sarah1893/notes/docs/notes/python-basic.rst

 Basics
 ======

-This cheat sheet focus on some basic and common semantics or snippets which we **GOOGLE** them many time.
+The main goal of this cheat sheet is to collect some common and basic semantics or snippets.
+The cheat sheet includes some syntax, which we have already known but still ambiguous in our mind, or some snippets, which we google them again and again.
+In addition, because **the end Of life date for Python 2** is coming.
+Most of the snippets are mainly based on **Python 3**'s syntax.

 .. contents:: Table of Contents